elijahmanor/elijahmanor.github.com/_posts/2018-02-15-js-copypaste-detect.md

 ## Conclusion

-<div class="g-ytsubscribe" data-channelid="UCSUkyvHHdLuFKkHyYxCmmcw" data-layout="default" data-count="default"></div>
 Thanks for reading this post and/or watching the above embedded video.
 I hope you find the `jsinspect` and `jscpd` tools helpful in your projects.
-You may also want to subscribe to the [Manorisms YouTube Channel](https://www.youtube.com/manorisms) to make sure you are notified when new material is posted.